 The New Entrepreneur’s Guide to Startup Funding

-At Pithia, we want all entrepreneurs to understand how to work with Pithia to get the best deal possible, as painlessly and as quickly as possible.
+We want all entrepreneurs to understand how to work with us to get the best deal possible, as painlessly and quickly as possible.

-1. Those providing enabling technologies and services without which, the blockchain ecosystem will not thrive; and
+- Those who provide enabling technologies and services without which, the blockchain ecosystem will not thrive

-2. Those for which a blockchain is core to their DNA, and their use of the blockchain provides a meaningful distinction to approaches without blockchain.
+- Those with a blockchain at the core of their DNA, and the use of the blockchain provides meaningful value to approaches without blockchain

-While we understand that many of our investments may launch their own app or market token, an investment needs to depend on blockchain’s immutability, distribution, and resiliency; the use a token is not qualifying for us on its own.
+While we understand that many of our investments may launch their own app or market token, an investment needs to depend on blockchain’s immutability, distribution, and resiliency.
+For us, the use of a token is not qualifying on its own.

 The Three Angel Fundamentals

-For an angel round investment, we do not need to see a formal corporation or even a complete team.
+For an Angel round investment, we don’t need to see a formal corporation or even a complete team.
 We can help you with both challenges.
 We do want to know that you will be able to make significant progress with an initial investment.

-What we will want to see are three fundamentals for every business:
+What we’ll want to see are three fundamentals for every business:

-2. A team competent to begin executing your idea; and
+- A team competent to begin executing your idea

-3. A few paragraphs about why your idea provides value to your chosen market segment.
+- A few paragraphs about why your idea provides value to your chosen market segment

 The Seven Seed Fundamentals